Sing Hallelujah! (Dr. Alban song): Chart performance

-The single was awarded with a gold record in Denmark, a silver record in France, with a sale of 25,000 units, and a platinum record in Australia and Germany, after 70,000 and 500,000 singles were sold.
+"Sing Hallelujah!" was awarded with a gold record in Denmark (45,000), a silver record in France, with a sale of 125,000 units, and a platinum record in Australia and Germany, after 70,000 and 500,000 singles were sold.

+Music video

+The accompanying music video for "Sing Hallelujah" received heavy rotation on MTV Europe in March 1993.
+It was nominated in the category for Best Swedish Dance Video 1993 at the Swedish Dance Music Awards 1994.
+The video was later made available on Dr. Alban's official YouTube channel in 2011, having generated more than 7.5 million views as of early 2025.

 Impact and legacy

 English DJ, producer and broadcaster Dave Pearce included "Sing Hallelujah!" in his all-time top 10 in 1997, saying, "A really anthemic vibe.
 I play this on special occasions and when it breaks down into the chorus it always gets a top reaction.
 It's guaranteed to put a smile on the face and to send knickers and handbags flying thru the air!"